iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   issn     = {2169-3536},
   url      = {https://ieeexplore.ieee.org/document/9435359/},
   doi      = {10.1109/ACCESS.2021.3081685},
-  abstract = {The differences in performance among binary-integer encodings in an Ising machine, which can solve combinatorial optimization problems, are investigated.
-Many combinatorial optimization problems can be mapped to find the lowest-energy (ground) state of an Ising model or its equivalent model, the Quadratic Unconstrained Binary Optimization (QUBO).
-Since the Ising model and QUBO consist of binary variables, they often express integers as binary when using Ising machines.
-A typical example is the combinatorial optimization problem under inequality constraints.
-Here, the quadratic knapsack problem is adopted as a prototypical problem with an inequality constraint.
-It is solved using typical binary-integer encodings: one-hot encoding, binary encoding, and unary encoding.
-Unary encoding shows the best performance for large-sized problems.}, urldate  = {2025-11-01}, journal  = {IEEE Access}, author   = {Tamura, Kensuke and Shirai, Tatsuhiko and Katsura, Hosho and Tanaka, Shu and Togawa, Nozomu},
+  urldate  = {2025-11-01},
+  journal  = {IEEE Access},
+  author   = {Tamura, Kensuke and Shirai, Tatsuhiko and Katsura, Hosho and Tanaka, Shu and Togawa, Nozomu},